Bloom Into You: Critical response

-In a feature for Neo, Alex Jones praised the anime adaptation as a "far broader" exploration of its subject matter, in contrast with the fan service-focused approach of Citrus (whose anime adaptation had aired the same year as Bloom Into Yous).
-Jones further praised Sayaka's inclusion and how the series explored her backstory, saying that it elevated her character beyond the common trope of the "unrequited best friend crush", and also praised the role of Riko and Miyako in helping her be confident in her identity.
+In a feature for Neo, Alex Jones praised the anime adaptation as a "far broader" exploration of its subject matter in contrast with the fan service-focused approach of Citrus (whose anime adaptation had aired the same year as Bloom Into Yous).
+Jones further commended Sayaka's inclusion and how the series explored her backstory, saying that it elevated her character beyond the common trope of the "unrequited best friend crush", and also praised the role of Riko and Miyako in helping her be confident in her identity.
 Reviewing the anime in the same issue, Jones felt that the topic of aromanticism was never "fetishized," and praised the story's themes of self-introspection as well as the quality of the production and character expressions, saying the anime "never relies on trying to be 'cute' in the conventional sense".
-Jones' singular note of criticism was the anime only offering an "incomplete story" as a consequence of it not adapting the remainder of the manga.
+Jones' singular note of criticism was the anime only offering an "incomplete story" due to it not adapting the remainder of the manga.

 Writers for the site Anime Feminist also reviewed the anime adaptation.
-In a review of the first episode, Vrai Kaiser said the premiere has "all the makings of a solid romantic melodrama", described as a "quiet slow burn", and praised the color filters "emphasizing the florals and changing of seasons."
+In a review of the first episode, Vrai Kaiser said the premiere has "all the makings of a solid romantic melodrama", describing it as a "quiet slow burn", and praised the color filters for "emphasizing the florals and changing of seasons".
 However, they said that those who see Yuu as on the asexual/aromantic spectrum would be "disappointed or even hurt", but praised the series for visual appeal, and hoped it would open the door to "additional yuri anime made for queer female audiences."
-In a later review, they described the anime adaptation as "quite beautiful", despite expressing an overall preference for the manga.
-Alex Henderson, another writer for the site, was more positive, saying that the series interrogates common tropes in yuri, providing "important queer representation" in fiction, and described the series as having "representation of adult queer couples" unlike other yuri titles.
+In a later review, they described the anime adaptation as "quite beautiful" despite expressing an overall preference for the manga.
+Alex Henderson, another writer for the site, was more positive, saying that the series interrogates common tropes in yuri, provides "important queer representation" in fiction, and has "representation of adult queer couples" unlike other yuri titles.